-- 3.5 Bill posting is prohibited in all zones. - 3.6 Above roof signs are prohibited in all zones. - 3.7 Any premises where the primary purpose is the sale of tobacco or other smoking products; or the consumption of tobacco and other products to be used for smoking shall be permitted no more than one sign, which shall be used for the purpose of identifying a registered business name, to a maximum of 2 square metres.
+- 3.5 Bill posting is prohibited in all zones. - 3.6 Above roof signs are prohibited in all zones. - 3.7 Any premises where the primary purpose is the sale of tobacco or other smoking products shall be permitted no more than one sign, which shall be used for the purpose of identifying a registered business name, to a maximum of 2 square metres.